| | |

 • We place the raw turkey in an Oven Bag and then into a roasting pan or large stock pot.

-• A turkey roasting bag does the same thing.
+• A turkey roasting bag does the trick as well.

 • Basically anything that you can place your turkey into and cover it completely with brine will work.